 The Ente Villa Carlotta (Villa Carlotta Organization) now sees to the restoration and conservation of the villa and the garden, which also enriched the villa's artistic patrimony with neo-classical works of the ex-royal palace of Milan.
 The most important among its buildings is the Chiesa di Santa Maria (St. Mary Church) which holds in its interior the statue of the Madonna Nera (Black Virgin Mary) transferred in 1917 from the Einsiedeln basilica by a Swiss catholic family.

 Menaggio's particularly mild climate, ventilated by two winds known as Breva and Tivano, and its optimal sunny position allows for a surprising flora along the lake shore.
 Its supply of receptive and sporting facilities is excellent.Menaggio

 Various theme cruises are organized by the Lake Navigation Management, besides the normal lake navigation service, in July and August, it is possible to take a cruise on the Concordia with restaurant service.Navigation

-Lenno stands on the western shore on Lake Como, enjoys a mild, dry climate, which facilitates the growth of Mediterranean vegetation.
+Lenno stands on Lake Como, enjoys a mild, dry climate, which facilitates the growth of Mediterranean vegetation.
 It's located in a gulf lovely enough to merit the name Gulf of Venus.
 We recommend a visit to villa Balbianello.Lenno